tweag/python-monorepo-example/content/blog/2022-08-01-timestats.md

 ## The limitations of the GHC profiler

-Consider the following program from the description of [the GHC issue][document-limitations].
+Consider the following program from a [GHC issue][document-limitations]:

 ```Haskell
 main = g